linesma/Optimus-indicator-Depreciated-/README.md

 <img src="https://github.com/linesma/manjaroptimus-appindicator/blob/master/Logo/manjaroptimus-logo02b.png" align="left" width="256" />

-# Manjaro-Optimus Indicator
+# Optimus Indicator IN BETA WHILE TRANSITIONING FROM FOCUSING ON MANJARO TO A WIDER RANGE OF ARCH BASED DISTROS
-## Indicator and GUI switch for Optimus-Switch on Manjaro that works in multiple Desktop Environments.
+## Indicator and GUI switch for Optimus-Switch for Arch based distros that works in multiple Desktop Environments.
 </br>